Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

 (note that a median of $f$ may not be unique).
 The precise result is as follows:

 \begin{theorem} Let $(\cX,d,\mu)$ be a metric probability space.
-Then $\mu$ has the normal concentration property \eqref{eq:isoperimetry} (with arbitrary constants $K, \kappa > 0$) if and only if for every Lipschitz function $f \colon \cX \to \reals$ (where the Lipschitz property is defined w.r.t.\ the metric $d$) we have
+Then $\mu$ has the normal concentration property \eqref{eq:isoperimetry} (with arbitrary constants $K, \kappa > 0$) if and only if for every Lipschitz function $f \colon \cX \to \reals$ (where the Lipschitz property is defined with respect to the metric $d$) we have